schuyleresprit/vcl/pages/reflections.md

 title: "Reflections"
 permalink: /reflections
 ---
-<div class="page_title"><h3>Project Reflections</h3></div>
+<div class="page_title"><h1>Project Reflections</h1></div>
-__Reflecting on Visualizing Caribbean Literature__
+Reflections by Interns on the Visualizing Caribbean Literature Project.

 ___Luam Stephenson___
 --------
- The past year with Create Caribbean has been an extremely enriching experience for me.
+<div align="justify">The past year with Create Caribbean has been an extremely enriching experience for me.
 It is one I will never regret, but I also wish I did some things differently.
 I learnt about myself, about life, about the Caribbean and my island Dominica, and not only digital humanities but other subjects as well.

 Being an intern at Create and a student of Dominica State College during the pandemic really taught me the importance of the most basic self care.
 I barely left my room over the span of a year and I had not seen how detrimental it was to me at the time.
 Not leaving my house meant gradually I stopped eating on time, getting fresh air, and talking to my friends often.
 Going into working with Create I had expected to be continuously working and to be fine doing so.
 When we started working on the Visual Caribbean Literature project, I expected to have a smooth continuous workflow.
 Some of the work was abit more difficult to do alone than I expected.
 Going outside is the one thing I wish I had done differently, I think if I had focused on figuring out a way I could do that, ultimately the troubles I faced with finding motivation would have not have been.